Full Time Faculty: Julia Chadaga, Anastasia Kayiatos, James von Geldern (Co-chair of German and Russian Studies)

 Starting in their sophomore year students are eligible to live in the Macalester Russian House, where conversation with a resident native speaker and fellow students of Russian allows them to improve oral proficiency and develop increased understanding of Russian culture and society.
 Living in the Russian House is excellent preparation for a semester in Russia.
 The Russian House also hosts special events including traditional meals and hands-on cooking demonstrations, film screenings, guest speakers, student performances, and holiday celebrations.

 Today the opportunities to travel, study and do research in the former Soviet Union, Eastern Europe, and Central Asia are better than ever.
-Our students may apply to programs offered by Middlebury College (in Moscow, Yaroslavl, and Irkutsk), the School for Russian and Asian Studies (in Moscow, St. Petersburg, Irkutsk, as well as Ukraine and Central Asia), or other programs as approved by the department and the Center for Study Away advisors.
+Our students may apply to programs offered by Middlebury College (in Moscow, Yaroslavl, and Irkutsk), the School for Russian and Asian Studies (in Moscow, St. Petersburg, Irkutsk, as well as Ukraine and Central Asia), or other programs as approved by the department and the International Center study abroad advisors.

 General Distribution Requirement

-All courses in the Russian Studies department count toward the general distribution requirement in humanities except for elementary and intermediate language courses, RUSS 246 (counts for social science distribution) and RUSS 250 (counts for fine arts distribution).
+All courses in the Russian Studies department count toward the general distribution requirement in humanities except for elementary and intermediate language courses, and RUSS 246 (counts for social science distribution).

 General Education Requirements